dustinpfister/videoground-samp-waveform/videos/nyquist_frequency/README.md

 The aim with this project then is to create some video files in which I explore this topic of  Nyquist frequency  more.
 While doing so I can also have a new display for the content that will show what the current deal is on a sample, by sample basis.
 What I mean by that is having a way to display how many samples per waveform cycle there are given the current pitch.
 This would mean having a visual display of each sample, for each frame of the video.
 So again if we are taking a 44.1 Khz sample rate, this would mean showing the state of 1470 samples on any one given frame at 30 Frames Per Second.

+## Problems with hertz fractions, setting total time to any value, ect

+Ran into a lot of problems that have to do with hertz fractions, setting total time of the video to any value, the rate at which frequnecy changes over time, so forth.
+Of course when I have any frequnecy value that has a fraction that will be that I will have a fraction of a waveform cycle resulting in this poping noise every second.
+One might think that all I will have to do then is just round and that will be the end of it but this is just one problem that seems to come up.
+There are all kinds of other distorations that can happen that are the result of things like updating frequnecy to fast, or two slow.
+A lot of other problems seem to have to do with setting the length of the video to any time that I want.
+As a result of this I ended up making a lot of drafts, trying to come up with a good system for just incresing frequnecy over time.

 ## Discovered a Problem with the Alpha values I was using for waveform cycles

 I should have started this project a long time ago, but better late than never.
 Anyway while working on the very first video for this project I have noticed a significant problem with the alpha value ( 0 to 1 value ) that I was using to find the current state of a waveform.
 The expression I was using was this: